 Serving Suggestions

-Much like almond flour cookies, these cookies are wonderful as a treat accompanied by keto hot chocolate or mint tea.
+Much like almond flour cookies, these cookies are wonderful as a treat accompanied by coffee (as shown in the photo below) or mint tea.
 In the summer, I serve them with iced coffee, iced tea, or a tall glass of almond milk.

 Sometimes, I spread one of them with chocolate hazelnut spread, top it with another one, and turn these cookies into a sandwich cookie.